andreaceccanti/iam-website/content/en/docs/reference/configuration/_index.md

 ## Client registration

+Those variables allow to configure how to register a new client and the related default settings.

+For more information see the [Client registration section]({{< ref "/docs/reference/configuration/client-registration" >}}).

 ```bash
 # Specifies who can register a client.
 Default is anyone, so also not registered users.
 # Other possible values are: REGISTERED_USERS and ADMINISTRATORS